Daily Chart

 Greek Exposure profile

-The right-hand panel compresses the same dealer-gamma (Γ) strike view as Greek Exposure on the Gamma page.
+The right-hand panel compresses the same dealer-gamma (Γ) strike view as Greek Exposure on the Volatility page.
 Strikes run vertically; exposure runs horizontally.
 Contracts blend 0DTE and the next Friday weekly expiry.

 A dashed vertical line at the center of the panel is zero net gamma.
 Read left and right from that line for signed net exposure only.
 The separate call and put curves do not use left/right for sign.